lyu75/parser-for-pcfg-and-em-algorithm/README.md

-*A Parser for Probabilistic Context-Free Grammar*
+**A Parser for Probabilistic Context-Free Grammar**

+Sample input file: test.txt

+Implemented the inside and outside algorithms